• Home

 David Hamilton Murdoch, The American West, The Invention of a Myth

-Tales and Truths is a project that attempts to recreate an “American West” as depicted by artists of the time, acknowledging (not condoning) the truths, myths and omissions in their work and revealing an “American persona” embodied in romanticized frontier legends.
+"Tales and Truths" is a project that attempts to recreate an “American West” as depicted by artists of the time, acknowledging (not condoning) the truths, myths and omissions in their work while revealing an “American persona” embodied in romanticized frontier legends.

 Throughout time art has been used to influence perceptions, politics and policies.
 “How the West was won” has many interpretations and it is often the winner that writes history.
 For those documenting the American West, the prejudices of the day (including the artist’s), the desire to please editors, and the need to secure government protection/funding encouraged distortions and a blind eye or nod to the cultural dominance, land grab, loss and displacement within the frontier experience.
-The ensuing cult of the rugged cowboy, beliefs of “Indian” inferiority or savagery, the bravery of the U.S. Calvary, the fortitude and innocence of Christian settlers and the belief that the “end justifies the means” continue to have deep roots in the American psyche, policies and prejudices.
+The ensuing cult of the rugged cowboy, stereotyping “Indian” inferiority or savagery, the bravery of the U.S. Calvary, the fortitude and innocence of Christian settlers and the belief that the “end justifies the means” continues to have deep roots in the American psyche, policies and prejudices.

 Bison Overlay by unknown artist, overlay to right by Frederic Reminton.
 The disappearance of the bison had an impact on the Native American spirit.
 They considered themselves as the caretakers of the bison and felt they had failed in this respect.
 As Crow Chief Plenty Coups described it "When the buffalo went away the hearts of my people fell to the ground, and they could not lift them up again.
 After this nothing happened.
 There was little singing anywhere."

-1-10 $600 11-20 $800
+1-5 $600 6-10 $800

 16x11" (40.64x27.94cm)